GlitchSecure/website/_pages/vs/vulnerabilty-scanning.md

 ---
-layout: page
+layout: vs-page
-title: "How GlitchSecure improves DAST"
+title: "More Than a Simple Vulnerability Scan"
-subtitle: "With so many Dynamic Application Security Testing tools to choose from, it can be difficult to find the right one for you.
-GlitchSecure can help by not only providing you access to all the best-in-class DAST tools, but a team of experts to reliably configure and review them"
+subtitle: "GlitchSecure combines hacker-powered security testing and best in class DAST tools to help you identify complex vulnerabilities in your Web Applications and APIs."
 permalink: /vs-vulnerability-scanning/

 #image: